rreece/markdown-memo/README.md

 -   Get tables to be normal `\begin{table}[bph]` instead of the `longtable` environment.
 -   Add conditionals to the `Makefile` such that `templates/refs.md` is only added for documents that have references.
+-   Optionally make a TOC automatically in the html.

 See also